Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Solution B: Resize and move volumes without losing data to create unallocated space using IM-Magic Partition Resizer Server.

-Step 1: Download Partition Resizer Server, install and open it.
+Step 1: Download Partition Resizer Server, install it, and open it.
 Create unallocated space by shrinking a large volume: Right-click the large volume and choose "Resize/Move."

 resize partition